winebarrel/qrn/README.md

   -nagents int
     	number of agents
   -pre-query value
-    	file path of execution queries for each agent -query string
+    	queries to be pre-executed for each agent
+  -query string
     	execution query
   -random value